hamed-tgh/Get-Bussinesses-information-using-openwebninja/README.md

-If you want to get information of bussinesses from google map you must know that google APIs are not affordable.
+If you want to get information of bussinesses from google map you must know that google APIs are not free, so one other choice could be openwebninja.

-As a result, in this project we are going to get information we want by using openwebninja, www.openwebninja.com.
+In this project we are going to get information we want by using openwebninja, www.openwebninja.com.

 This framework offers a wide range of Plans.
 However, in this project we use its free plan by which we can get about 500 Businesses / Month.